Montegrappa's Most Legendary Pens (And Who Wrote With Them)

 4. Montegrappa Dragon

-Used by: Vladimir Putin (as reported)
+Used by: Vladimir Putin (reportedly)

 Reportedly gifted to (or used by) Vladimir Putin, the pen reflects power, tradition, and myth — and remains one of the brand's most technically complex creations.